WangCHEN9/fatector/README.md

 ## Time spend

-we spend more than 5 hours in total until 2022-02-14 !
+we spend more than 5 hours in total in 2022-02-14 !